davidwrede/chef-web-docs-1/step_ctl_kitchen/step_ctl_kitchen_converge_ubuntu_default.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ctl_kitchen_converge_ubuntu_default

-To converge the default |ubuntu| instance, run the following:
+To converge the default Ubuntu instance, run the following:

 .. code-block:: bash

    $ kitchen converge default-ubuntu-1404

-The |chef client| is downloaded the first time this command is run.
+The chef-client is downloaded the first time this command is run.
 The output of the command is similar to:

 .. code-block:: bash